Citizenship in the American and Global Polity

 Upon the retirement of Douglass Cater from Washington College and Josiah Bunting's assumption as headmaster at the Lawrenceville School, the Association of American Colleges and Universities and The Aspen Institute agreed to co-sponsor the Wye Faculty Seminar in 1991.

 This established partnership ensures that the Wye Faculty Seminar and Wye Deans' Seminar will remain unmatched in their power to provide professors and administrators in the nation's liberal arts colleges and universities the opportunity to come together for a week of intellectual dialogue.

 In 2013, we marked the 30th anniversary of our Wye Faculty and Deans programs in support of liberal education.

-Provosts and academic deans are encouraged to register before March 6, 2015 and should complete the on-line application form by clicking APPLY NOW at the top of this page.
+Provosts and academic deans are encouraged to register before April 1, 2015 and should complete the on-line application form here.
 Each seminar begins with an opening reception and dinner on the evening of the first day and closes with lunch on the final day.
 Participants' guests are welcome on a double occupancy basis for a small additional fee, which includes room, board, social events, and a copy of the readings.
 Guests are welcome to observe the seminar, but do not participate in the roundtable discussion.

 Each college or university is required to provide travel costs and a participation fee of $3,275.